Uchencho/pawapay/README.md

 		log.Fatal(err)
 	}

-	// each mapping, think country, have a number of correspondents, pick the one you are trying to send money to
+	// each mapping, think country, have a number of correspondents, pick the one you are trying to send money to.
-	// ideally you will take this as an input and map to the correspondent of your choice correspondent := allCorrespondentMappings[0].Correspondents[0]
+	// Ideally you will take this as input and map to the correspondent of your choice correspondent := allCorrespondentMappings[0].Correspondents[0]
 	req := pawapay.PayoutRequest{
 		Amount:        amt,